reef-chain/metamask-snap/README.md

-# Reef Chain MetaMask Snap
+# Reef Chain Wallet Snap

+The Reef Chain Wallet Snap allows users to interact with the Reef Chain using MetaMask.

+# Development

 This project has been created from the [MetaMask template-snap-monorepo](@metamask/template-snap-monorepo) repository.